jorritfolmer/puppet-splunk/README.md

   Optional.
 Specify the SPlunk version to use.
   For example to install the 6.2.2 version: `verion => '6.2.2-255606'`.

+#### `authtype`

+  Optional.
+Specify the authentication to use.
+  Currently supports 'Splunk' (default) and 'SAML'.

+#### `idptype`

+  Optional.
+Specifies the SAML identity provider type to use.
+  Currently only supports 'ADFS'.

+#### `idpurl`

+  Optional.
+Specifies the base url for the identity provider.
+  For ADFS IdP's this will be something like https://sso.corp.tld/adfs/ls

 ## Compatibility

 Requires Splunk and Splunkforwarders >= 6.2.0.